|Name:||Prof. Matt Andrews|

 |Conferences & Workshops:||

-Every January Professor Andrews attends the American College Theatre Festival (KC/ACTF Region I.) Past Festival credits include workshops on Improv, Speaking Shakespeare Effectively and Applying into Graduate Theatre Programs.
+Every January Professor Andrews attends the American College Theatre Festival (KC/ACTF Region I.) Past Festival credits include workshops on Improv and Speaking Shakespeare Effectively, as well as serving as an Irene Ryan and Production Respondent.

 Please email Prof. Andrews for more information on the Marist Theatre Program and available scholarships to study theatre at Marist.